kalos-software/pbsql/README.md

 # pbsql

-A lightweight and efficient **nullsafe** query generator for protobufs utilizing, reflection for use with sqlx
+A reflection-based, lightweight, efficient, and nullsafe query generator for protobufs

 ## Why?